atlassian/react-sweet-state/docs/recipes/flow.md

 #### createSubscriber / createHook patterns

-If you provide a selector to your components, you need to defined two additional flow arguments to `createSubscriber`/`createHook`: the selector output and the selector props.
+If you provide a selector to your components, you need to define two additional flow arguments on `createSubscriber`/`createHook`: the selector output and the selector props.

 ```js
 type SelectorState = boolean;